antononcube/Raku-Math-SparseMatrix-Native/README.md

 say "Mean time  : {($tend - $tstart)/$n}"
 ```
 ```
-# Total time : 0.1960611
+# Total time : 0.199180026
-# Mean time  : 0.0019606109999999997
+# Mean time  : 0.00199180026
 ```

 ------

 ## Design

-The primary motivation for implementing this package is need to have _fast_ sparse matrix computations.
+The primary motivation for implementing this package is the need to have _fast_ sparse matrix computations.

 - The pure-Raku implemented sparse matrix algorithms in
 ["Math::SparseMatrix"](https://raku.land/zef:antononcube/Math::SparseMatrix), [AAp1],